KinkyMakers/OSSM-hardware/Documentation/Safety and Design Guide.md

 •	Think about any new hazards that your design may introduce.
 Some ideas cannot be made safe, but other risks can be managed with careful thought.
 •	Inclusive design is often safer design.
 Designing for people that are visually, physically or cognitively impaired is hard but there are many benefits.
 •	FDM/3D printed materials have some qualities you need to be aware of.
 Layer orientation, material choice all can have a positive (or negative) impact on safety.
-•	For safety critical cases   Similarly be aware of the limitations of software.
+•	For safety critical cases be aware of the limitations of software.
 Programming for safety is harder than it looks and there is a considerable body of knowledge devoted to it.
 If you can find an alternate hazard mitigation such as a power switch that will be more reliable than a software interrupt.
 •	Don’t expect users and builders to “do the right thing”.
 A designer is often best placed to understand the potential issues.
 A builder may not identify risks and users are often distracted when using an OSSM.

 **Guidance for builders**